 Welcome to Liz Explores!

 I’m so grateful that you’re here.
 My name is Liz Medford, and I’ve always dreamed of being a writer.
 After five years of running my business as a life coach and helping other people follow their dreams, I realized it was time to pursue mine!
-(I still enjoy coaching, but it’s been nice to add writing to my life too.)

 I love adventure—hiking, biking, running, paddling, cross-country skiing—any way to move my body in nature, especially if I can enjoy it with my two dogs, Baxter and Laney.
 I’ve backpacked 750 miles of the Appalachian Trail, and I’ve peak-bagged the 100 highest mountains in New England twice (including a full round in winter—my logo is a photo from my finishing peak, an epic 20-mile slog through three feet of snow!).
 The White Mountains of New Hampshire are my home base, and I love exploring New England and beyond.

-I write to make sese of it all—the sadness, grief, and loss; the hope and the joy; the dreams and the longings; the moments I feel most alive, and the moments I can barely hang on.
+I write to make sense of it all—the sadness, grief, and loss; the hope and the joy; the dreams and the longings; the moments I feel most alive, and the moments I can barely hang on.
 I struggle with depression and anxiety, and I think it’s important to talk about those things, too.

 Thank you for coming along for the ride!